JSku-Systems/unet-bccd-segmentation/README.md

 The dataset is distributed under the MIT License.
 Users should refer to the original Kaggle page for full licence terms and authorship information.

+## How to Run </br>
+Open unet_bccd_segmentation.ipynb in Google Colab.

+Install dependencies using:
+pip install -r requirements.txt

+Download the BCCD dataset from Kaggle and place the images and masks in the expected directory structure.

+Run the notebook cells sequentially.

 ## Method Summary </br>

 The notebook implements: